Lexsi-Labs/DLBacktrace/README.md

 ## Overview

 DLBacktrace is a model-agnostic explainability framework developed by *Lexsi Labs*.
-It provides comprehensive layer-wise importance values (relevance) and model tracing capabilities across a wide range of model architectures — including transformers, LLMs, MoEs, and more — as well as diverse task types such as tabular, vision, and text.
+It provides comprehensive layerwise importance values (relevance scores) and model tracing capabilities across a wide range of model architectures — including Transformers, Large Language Models (LLMs), Mixture-of-Experts (MoEs), and more — as well as diverse task types such as Tabular, Vision, and Text.
 The framework is designed for robust and efficient execution on both CPU and GPU environments.

 ## Key Features

 ### Core Capabilities
 - **🔍 Deep Model Interpretability:** Gain comprehensive insights into your AI models using advanced relevance propagation algorithms
-- **🎯 Multi-Task Support:** Binary/multi-class classification, object detection, segmentation, and text generation
+- **🎯 Multi-Task Support:** Binary/Multi-class classification, object detection, segmentation, and text generation
-- **🏗️ Architecture Agnostic:** Support for CNN, RNN, Transformer, and custom architectures including Mixture of Experts (MoE)
+- **🏗️ Architecture Agnostic:** Support for Convolutional Neural Networks (CNNs), Recurrent Neural Networks (RNNs), Transformer, and custom architectures including Mixture-of-Experts (MoEs)
 - **⚡ High Performance:** Optimized execution engine with CUDA acceleration and deterministic tracing
 - **🔧 Robust Operations:** Full support for negative indexing and complex tensor operations
 - **📊 Comprehensive Tracing:** Layer-wise activation and relevance analysis with detailed execution tracking